 Sweetcorn is the hens favourite treat.
 Even the shy ones will zoom from one side of the garden to the next if you’ve cracked open a can of corn for them!

-We need coop cups to provide feed and water to our special needs hens but also for the smaller poultry residents like our quails (Pepper, Hercules, Fiona and Queenie), as well as our parrot Raphael.
+We need coop cups to provide feed and water to our special needs hens but also for the smaller feathered residents like our quails (Pepper, Hercules and Fiona), as well as our parrot Rafael.

-These are essential to the operation of the Hen Rescue – we are always in need of carriers to conduct rescues, transport hens to the vets or their new homes and as safe spaces where our special-needs girls can sleep.
+These are essential to the operation of the Hen Rescue – we are always in need of carriers to conduct rescues, transport hens to the vets or their new homes and large carriers act as safe spaces where our special-needs girls can sleep.

 Equipment for our Rescue Team

-Thermal imaging scopes are necessary equipment for the rescue team to safely and efficiently rescue as many hens as possible.
+A thermal imaging scope is a necessary piece of equipment for the rescue team to safely and efficiently rescue as many hens as possible in the dark.

 We are in desperate need for our own transport van!
 Hen Rescue relies on volunteers who own or can borrow cars large enough to transport hens either from rescue or to the vets or their new homes.
 Having our own van would enable us to go out and do not only more, but bigger rescues and give us the mobility to transport hens for longer distances.